-Political protests are not effective Show more Show less
+Political protests do not work Show more Show less

 Political protests alone cannot create a lasting impact.
 The public would benefit more from also learning about significant issues as opposed to simply becoming aware of them.
 People need to engage in “evidence-based education” to bring about real change.